Two balancing rocks

 - Luxury: Cape Fahn Hotel Samui – A private island.
 Enough said.

-- Value for money: Crystal Bay Yacht Club – Direct access to one of Samui’s most exclusive beaches, close to Overlap Stone!
+- Value for money: Crystal Bay Yacht Club – Direct access to one of Samui’s most exclusive beaches, close to the Overlap Stones!

 - Budget: Samui Green Hotel – A cheap option on Chaweng Beach.